• Skip to primary navigation

 1. Assuming again that our target OG is 1.060 but you’re sitting at 1.065:

 2. Take the current OG points (65 points) and multiply it by your final volume.
-Assuming 1 gallon, the math is easy: 65 points.
+Assuming 1.3 gallons: 84.5 points.

-4. Since you have 1 gallon already, you subtract it from the number above to get the amount of water you need.
-In this example we’d need to add 0.083 gallons of water (314ml) to hit our target OG (1.083-1.000).
+4. Subtract 1.41 gallons by the 1.3 gallons we’re aiming for at the end of the brew to get the amount of water you need to add.
+In this example we’d need to add 0.11 gallons of water (416ml) to hit our target OG.

 Comments